Find Affordable College Courses

 Top Southeast Region Schools in Family & Consumer Economics

 Our 2023 rankings named University of Georgia the best school in the Southeast Region for family and consumer economics students.
-Located in the midsize city of Athens, UGA is a public college with a fairly large student population.
+Located in the city of Athens, UGA is a public school with a very large student population.

 Consumer Economics majors at UGA take out an average of $21,500 in student loans while working on their egree.
 This translates to an average monthly loan payment of $167, based on a 10-year repayment plan.